Falconer Children’s Home

 It draws extensively on Miss Falconer’s correspondence, as well as many personal reminiscences.

-The book is available for £9.50 including p&p, and all proceeds go towards the work of the Falconer Trust.
-Please email or write to request a copy.
+The book is available for a suggested donation of £9.50 including p&p, and all proceeds go towards the work of the Falconer Trust.
+Please email, telephone or write to request a copy.